chenrbin/cen3031project/src/backend/README.md

 ## Servers
 Get / to obtain a list of all servers and their attributes

 Post /add to add a server.
-Parameters: {serverName, url, description, memberCount}
+Parameters: {serverName, category, url, description, memberCount}
+Only serverName and category are required.

-Get /:id to obtain a single server
+Get /:id to obtain a single server's information

-Post /update/:id to update a server's attributes.
-Parameters: {serverName, url, description, memberCount}
+Put /update/:id to update a server's attributes.

 Delete /:id to delete a server